Madahva/Madahva/README.md

 <h2>Glad to see you here! 🐥</h2>

-<p align="left">My name is <b><i>Guillermo</i></b>  and I'm a <b><i>Full-stack</i></b> web developer with a strong foundation in both <b>front-end</b> and <b>back-end</b> technologies.

-As a graduate of the <b>Henry Bootcamp</b>, I have gained knowledge and practical experience in a variety of programming languages and frameworks, including React, Next.js, Redux, Node.js, Express, Sequalize, PostgreSQL, and TypeScript.

-My experience includes working with agile development teams, where I collaborated effectively with designers and project managers, resulting in successful project deliveries.
+I'm Guillermo, a full-stack Engineer with a growing passion for blockchain technology and smart contracts.
+While my experience spans both front-end and back-end web development, I'm currently diving deeper into the blockchain sphere to expand my expertise.

-**I am confident in my ability to learn and adapt quickly to new technologies and contribute to a team's success.
-I am excited to continue growing my skills and making a significant impact as a full-stack web developer.**
+**Confident in my ability to learn and adapt quickly to new technologies and contribute to a team's success.
+I am excited to continue growing my skills and making a significant impact as a full-stack Engineer.**

 </p>

-- 💼 I am currently working as a **full-stack web developer.**
+- 💼 I'm currently working as a **full-stack engineer at Libertum**, contributing to innovative projects.
 - 🌟 Check out my [portfolio](https://madhava.netlify.app/) for examples of my work.
 - 📚 I enjoy learning and exploring new technologies and frameworks.
-- 💬 If you have any questions or would like to discuss potential projects or collaborations, please don't hesitate to contact me.
+- 💬 **Let's Connect:** If you have any questions or would like to discuss potential projects or collaborations, please don't hesitate to contact me.
 I am always eager to talk about web development and explore new opportunities.
 You can reach me at [LinkedIn](https://www.linkedin.com/in/guillermo-galarza-8a478220a/).

 <p align="right"><a href="https://youtu.be/yURRmWtbTbo?t=13" target="_blank"><img src="https://user-images.githubusercontent.com/89199369/172076908-d8dc8d96-01cb-4c3f-8ccd-c57e7d4d3f2f.gif" height="auto" width="50"></a></p>